stonepros/stone/doc/rbd/iscsi-monitoring.rst

 ------------------------------
-Monitoring Ceph iSCSI gateways
+Monitoring Stone iSCSI gateways
 ------------------------------

-Ceph provides a tool for iSCSI gateway environments to monitor performance of exported RADOS Block Device (RBD) images.
+Stone provides a tool for iSCSI gateway environments to monitor performance of exported RADOS Block Device (RBD) images.

 The ``gwtop`` tool is a ``top``-like tool that displays aggregated